Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Abstract

 \section{Abstract}

-This paper introduces SmartBSP, an advanced self-supervised learning framework for real-time path planning and obstacle avoidance in autonomous robotics navigating through complex environments.
-The proposed system integrates Proximal Policy Optimization (PPO) with Convolutional Neural Networks (CNN) and Actor-Critic architecture to process limited LIDAR inputs and compute spatial decision-making probabilities.
-The robot's perceptual field is discretized into a grid format, which the CNN analyzes to produce a spatial probability distribution.
+This paper introduces Smart B-Splines (SmartBSP), an advanced self-supervised learning framework for real-time path planning and obstacle avoidance in autonomous robotics navigating through complex environments.
+The proposed system integrates Proximal Policy Optimization (PPO) with Convolutional Neural Networks (CNN) and Actor-Critic architecture to process limited LiDAR inputs and compute spatial decision-making probabilities.
+The robotic vehicle's perceptual field is discretized into a grid format, which the CNN analyzes to produce a spatial probability distribution.
 During the training process a nuanced cost function is minimized that accounts for path curvature, endpoint proximity, and obstacle avoidance.
 Simulations results in different scenarios validate the algorithm's resilience and adaptability across diverse operational scenarios.
-Subsequently, Real-time experiments, employing the Robot Operating System (ROS), were carried out to assess the efficacy of the proposed algorithm.
+Subsequently, Real-time experiments, employing the Robot Operating System (ROS), are carried out to assess the efficacy of the proposed algorithm.
+The experimental results show that the proposed algorithm is successful in different scenarios while keeping the path as smooth as possible.